 Much attention is paid to new-build performance and, although challenging, we know how to construct new ultra-low energy “net zero carbon compatible” buildings.
-These buildings are designed and built to minimise carbon emissions throughout their lifecycle.
-Organisations such as LETI and the RIBA (in their 2030 challenge) give detailed guidance on suitable targets for embodied carbon and energy use intensity targets, as part of the UK Net Zero Carbon Building Standard (previously set by LETI and RIBA’s 2030 challenge).
+These buildings are designed and built to minimise carbon emissions throughout their lifecycle and meet tough embodied carbon and energy use intensity targets, as part of the UK Net Zero Carbon Building Standard (previously set by LETI and RIBA’s 2030 challenge).

-While we would encourage everyone thinking of commissioning a new building to include net zero carbon in their brief, the real elephant in the room is how to go about reducing carbon emissions from our existing building stock.
+While we would urge everyone thinking of commissioning a new building to include net zero carbon in their brief, the real elephant in the room is how to go about reducing carbon emissions from our existing building stock.
 The embodied carbon associated with a new building is on average twice that of a deep retrofit, so retrofit should always be prioritised where it can be.
-The question for the custodians of existing buildings should not be whether to retrofit but how deep and how soon to retrofit!
+The question for the custodians of existing buildings should not be whether to retrofit, but how deep and how soon to retrofit!

 There are different drivers to retrofit, including: